AlexanderMezquita/AlexanderMezquita/README.md

 <img src="./assets/bgimage.png" alt="Background Image" width="100%" height="240px">
-<h3 align="left">I spend significant amount of time learning new coding languages and techniques, experimenting with different design concepts, and exploring the latest trends in web development.
-I'm highly motivated, dedicated, and eager to learn.
-I'm also comfortable working independently or as part of a team, and I'm always looking for ways to improve my skills and seeking out for new challenges.</h3>
+<h3 align="left">Spending time learning new coding languages and techniques, experimenting with different design concepts, and exploring the latest trends in web development.
+Dedicated and eager to learn.
+Comfortable working independently or as part of a team and always looking for ways to improve my skills and seeking out for new challenges.</h3>

-- 📫 Reach me **alexmezsan@gmail.com**

 <h4 align="left">Connect with me:</h4>
 <p align="left"><a href="https://www.linkedin.com/in/alexander-m%c3%a9zquita-a9294918a/" target="blank">